 - The salmon should have a slightly dark, golden-brown crust.
-Remove the salmon from the heat, transfer onto a plate and set aside for later.
+Remove the salmon from the heat, transfer it onto a plate, and set it aside for later.

-- Slowly pour the wine in while continuously stirring.
-Next add the coconut cream, chicken stock, thyme, and kale.
+- Next add the coconut cream, chicken stock, thyme, and kale.
 Stir to mix all the ingredients together.